Mitsumasa Yoda

-Mitsumasa Yoda (依田 光正, Yoda Mitsumasa) is a former Japanese football player.
+Mitsumasa Yoda (依田 光正, Yoda Mitsumasa) is a Japanese football manager and former footballer who is manager of club Thespa Gunma.

 Playing career

 Yoda was born in Tokyo on August 7, 1977.
 After graduating from Teikyo University, he joined J2 League club Montedio Yamagata in 2000.
 He played many matches as right side back from first season.
 In 2004, he moved to Japan Football League club Thespa Kusatsu.
 He played many matches and the club was promoted to J2 from 2005.
 He retired end of 2006 season.